hunterblum/Stat475Final/README.md

 This project began by scraping data from Pro Football Reference.
 The data was then prepped for analysis using PCA, cluster analysis, and discriminant analysis.
 I used the current (2020 at the time) NFL season to predict on.
 In the end, I believe the analysis got 11/12 playoff teams correct.
-However, the analysis had no way to account for the four division and two wildcard system the NFL used at the time.
+However, the analysis had no way to account for the four-division and two-wildcard system the NFL used at the time.
 In the future, I would create a more advanced model that can account for this structure.